benwhut/Web3MintTokenHTML/README.md

     Then load the web pages on
     `http://localhost:8000/`

-The HTML web pages are barebones for simplicity (no styling).
+The HTML web pages are barebones (no styling) for clarity.
 Once you connect your Metamask wallet, it should look similar to these:

 index721.html
 ![](screenshots/721.jpg?raw=true)